apache/cordova-ios/CordovaLib/CordovaLib.docc/upgrading-8.md

 * ``CDVPluginAuthenticationHandler``
   * Newly added protocol for plugins wishing to handle server authentication requests.

+* ``CDVPluginNavigationHandler``
+  * Newly added protocol for plugins wishing to handle navigation request permitting or denying within the webview.

 * ``CDVPluginSchemeHandler``
   * Newly added protocol for plugins wishing to override WebKit scheme handling for web requests.